-When parking in a short term parking, please ensure that you park in a designated parking stall first before completing your purchase using Pay and display or the Honk mobile app.
+When parking in a short term parking, please ensure that you park in a designated parking stall first before completing your purchase using the Pay and Park Dispenser or the HonkMobile app.

-- Lot D and H - 1 hour minimum-1 hour maximum
+Lot D and H - 1 hour minimum-1 hour maximum

-- Lot C - 1 hour Minimum - 4 hour maximum
+Lot C - 1 hour Minimum - 4 hour maximum

 Lot G / E and Lot S- 1 hour minimum-2 hour maximum

-Pay and Park is allowed in the north end of N lot only.
 With the exception of Lot G all parking stalls for pay and park zones are lined in blue, with blue posted signage.